mknw/ms-ci/README.md

 The remaning part of this document is outdated, but the information contained still true for the present configuration.
 It can be read to understand the current configuration, but it should not be intended as a step by step guide.

+### 2.d Placeholder par.

+The writing of this document was interrupted as we experienced issues in implementing the dev and prod environment.

+Currently, most of the work being done can be found in the `pipelines/environments` directory.
+Information on the relevant development can be found in the README.txt in that directory.

 ### (old) 5.
 Add Jenkins Environments definitions

 Looking at [Diagram 2](https://github.com/Massarius/cloud/issues/175#issuecomment-1143720089), we can see that we are missing: